Solar panel loans & finance UK: what are your options?

 Every solar panel loan provider will have a set of eligibility criteria, as they need to control their risk and protect the integrity of the financial system.

-You need to be at least 18 years old to apply for a solar loan, and most providers also set a maximum age limit for the end of the agreement, which is typically 80-85 years old.
+You need to be at least 18 years old to apply for a solar panel loan, and most providers also set a maximum age limit for the end of the agreement, which is typically 80-85 years old.

 Applicants should also ensure they have a bank account in their name, which they’re permitted to use to independently send payments.